Last Updated on December 15, 2022 by Jayprakash Prajapati

 What is the Meaning of Corporate Restructuring?
 The intriguing thing is that this is the corporate management term for the Reorganization Act.
 Which we all believe.
 But for a company to partially disintegrate and reorganize it is more efficient and therefore more profitable.

-This usually involves selling off parts of the company and severely cutting staff.
-And this restructuring is often done as part of an insolvency or takeover by another firm and is specifically leveraged buyout by a private equity firm.
+This usually involves selling off parts of the company and severely cutting staff, This restructuring is often done as part of an insolvency or takeover by another firm and is specifically leveraged buyout by a private equity firm.
 And it can also be done by a new CEO.
 And who has been specifically hired to make the difficult and controversial decisions necessary to save or replace the company?

 What are the Reasons for Corporate Restructuring?